MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 For more information on how to use management commands to grant security roles, see [Security roles overview](../security-roles.md).

-## 4 - Grant external resource permissions to the managed identity
+## 4 - Grant external resource permissions

-The managed identity used for the continuous export must have write permissions over the external resource.
+The managed identity used for the continuous export must have write permissions over the external resource to perform continuous export.
 The required permissions vary depending on the resource type.

+Grant the managed identity the relevant write permissions on the external resource based on the following table.

 | External resource | Required permissions|
 |--|--|--|